Fast. This is the single word that sums up our current world.

 Employees are different and learn differently, but this doesn’t mean they shouldn’t know the same things if they perform similar types of jobs.
 In fact, if we’re talking about a corporation with offices in different countries, cultural differences could highly affect training outcomes.

-By using a corporate LMS the L&D department can make sure all employees are on the same page in terms of workplace training regarding their specific jobs, no matter where they are located.
+By using a corporate learning management system the L&D department can make sure all employees are on the same page in terms of workplace training regarding their specific jobs, no matter where they are located.
 Everyone that attends a certain training course will learn the same information, and only a learning management system can ensure a satisfactory level of training standardization.

 Training efficiency — 93%